Results of the Work – 9/11/17

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the ministry and for evangelism today if you had a moment.
-God blessed.
-And I’ll be praying for Sydney and Xescia in the hope they will come too.
+So thanks for your prayers for te ministry and for evangelism today if you had a chance God blessed the work.

 In Him,